potex02/structforge/README.md

 The project is in an early stage of development.

 ## Features
-- Create named data collections
+- Create named data collections;
 - Define custom data models with flexible structures:
-- Basic properties (string, number, boolean, etc.)
+	- Basic properties (string, number, boolean, etc.);
-- Arrays and nested objects.
+	- Arrays and nested objects;
-- Instantiate and manage objects from defined models.
+- Instantiate and manage objects from defined models;
 - Export collections or individual objects to:
-* JSON
+	- JSON;
-* XML
+	- XML;
-* YAML
+	- YAML.

 ## License
 This project is distributed under the BSD-3 license.